 If the L-1 worker is moved to another location or related company, an L-1 amendment may be required.

 Acme America, a software development company, was recently purchased by the Grabo Company.
 Acme has 11 H-1B employees working at its headquarters in Houston, TX.
 Acme, which was part of the worldwide Acme International Group, also has 5 L-1 employees.

 Grabo Company is not planning on moving any of the employees to other locations.
 For the H-1B employees, Grabo opts just to add its statement to the public access file.
 The Vice President for Human Resources writes a letter acknowledging that it has purchased Acme and that Grabo Company will assume all the responsibilities and obligations for the H-1B employees.

 After the acquisition, however, Acme is no longer a part of the worldwide Acme international Group.
 The L-1 employees are no longer eligible for L-1 status as there is no qualifying relationship between Acme America and any of the foreign entities in the Acme International Group.
 These employees must now seek other alternative visa options if they wish to remain with Grabo.
 If Acme International Group has other related US entities where the L-1 workers can be employed, they can also be moved there.

 Corporate reorganization involves a myriad of complex workforce matters, including a host of immigration-related questions.
-Whether companies have numerous foreign national employees or just 1, it is important that they seek competent legal advice during any transition.
+Whether companies have numerous foreign national employees or just one, it is important that they seek competent immigration advice during any transition.

-VisaPro attorneys have successfully worked with numerous companies when navigating immigration’s requirements during a corporate reorganization.
-Consult a VisaPro attorney on how to handle your immigration related issues during corporate restructuring.
+VisaPro attorneys have successfully worked with numerous companies over the last 16+ years navigating through immigration compliance during a corporate reorganization.
+Consult VisaPro Immigration Attorney on how to handle your immigration related issues during corporate restructuring.